Today, we’ll be reviewing the Lewitt LCT 240 Pro condenser microphone.

-Lewitt is a great company, and we’ve come to expect some truly fantastic products from them over the years.
-Without further adieu, let’s get started.
+In this review, I’ll be taking a look at the Lewitt LCT 240 Pro condenser microphone.
+Lewitt is a great company, and I’ve come to expect some truly fantastic products from them over the years.
+Without further ado, let’s get started.

-Our verdict on the LCT 240 Pro
+Final verdict on the LCT 240 Pro

+The LCT 240 Pro is a great entry-level microphone, and can be used to great effect in a wide variety of applications.
 Its high-end boost can work wonders on the right vocalists and guitars.
 However, this same strength can prove to be a weakness in the wrong context.

 Ultimately, this is an inexpensive microphone with a great performance.

-Available at: SweetwaterAmazonPolar pattern and frequency response
+Polar pattern and frequency response

-The Lewitt LCT 240 Pro is a pressure gradient condenser with a cardioid polar pattern, and a frequency response of 20 Hz – 20 kHz.
+The LCT 240 Pro is a pressure gradient condenser with a cardioid polar pattern, and a frequency response of 20 Hz – 20 kHz.
 The microphone has a maximum SPL of 142 dB and a dynamic range of 123 dB (A-weighted).

 Overall, the microphone is fairly flat through its frequency response, showcasing a high-end boost starting around 2 kHz, and then peaking around 8 kHz by roughly 5 dB.